portabellalynn/portabellalynn.github.io/about.md

 published: true
 ---

-Be aware, watch the road, trust your nerves-
+you asked me what I dreamt about last night

+i thought "I better make it interesting this time"

-Here's to the good times and the bad.
+so I went to the kitchen and dug out the paper plates

-The ones who lost the fight and the ones still fighting

-Here's to my sisters and brothers
+under the sink behind the 409

+and begun cutting the images out

+i asked our daughter to color them with pastels

+and as soon as the coffee was done

+in my right hand

+i brought you some with cream

-My friends and my mentors
+and in my left

-Here's to the fresh brewed coffee

-Breakfast with a lover

-Toast with jam and butter

-Let me feel this painful growth

-Let me hope forever and ever
+all of my dreams

 ### More Information